seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     | *Figure 7:* Result of "Custom Vendor" events with different resource types due to message contents. |

 ---
-* CASE 2.2 : *SC4S can't recognizes and can't parse automatically - to change timestamp, index, sourcetype, some custom fields due to message*
+* CASE 2.2 : *SC4S can't recognize and can't parse automatically - to change timestamp, index, sourcetype, and some custom fields due to message*
-    In this scenario, let's assume we're ingesting audit and network logs from the same vendor into the Splunk on the same port, 5142, and we'll refer to this vendor as *Custom Vendor 2* in this case.
+    In this scenario, let's assume we're ingesting audit and network logs from the same vendor into Splunk on the same port, 5142, and we'll refer to this vendor as *Custom Vendor 2* in this case.
 Events sourcetypes will change due to their *type* field.
 If it is AUDIT, we will send them *custom:vendor2:audit*, otherwise it will be *custom:vendor2:alert*.
 You can find event examples below that will be used in this case.

     ```
     # Alert Example
     <14>{"Alert":{"app":"App4CustomVendor","severity":"Low","src_ip":"1.1.1.1","dest_host":"desthost","subject":"This is subject","type":"Alert","mitre tatic name":[],"mitre technique name":[],"mitre technique id":[],"timestamp":"19/02/2024 12:22:34 MSK"}}

     # Audit Example
     <14>{"Alert":{"app":"App4CustomVendor","severity":"Low","src_ip":"1.1.1.1","dest_host":"desthost","subject":"This is subject","type":"Audit","mitre tatic name":[],"mitre technique name":[],"mitre technique id":[],"timestamp":"19/02/2024 12:22:34 TRT"}}
     ```

     If we examine the examples, we can see that some fields are not given correctly.
 This could be due to improper definition or the product's characteristics.
-For example, Splunk has *mitre_tatic_name*, *mitre_technique_name*, *mitre_technique_id* fields but in the events these fields are slightly different.
-Also, all fields in the example events have same pattern as *Alert.field_name* but we need *fields* independently.
-Lastly, there are different time zone definings at the end of timestamp field. *MSK* and *TRT* indicates same time zone (+3 UTC) in the reality, but we need to customize timestamp field in configuration files.
+For example, Splunk has *mitre_tatic_name*, *mitre_technique_name*, and *mitre_technique_id* fields but in the events, these fields are slightly different.
+Also, all fields in the example events have the same pattern as *Alert.field_name* but we need *fields* independently.
+Lastly, there are different time zone definings at the end of the timestamp field. *MSK* and *TRT* indicate the same time zone (+3 UTC) in reality, but we need to customize the timestamp field in configuration files.

-    We will folow same path as *CASE 2.1* to define new configurations for both event and custom port.
+    We will follow the same path as *CASE 2.1* to define new configurations for both the event and custom port.
 Below lines will add to *docker-compose.yml*, *env_file* and *local/config/app-parsers/app-custom_vendor_2.conf* files respectively, and re-run the SC4S.
 Results can be seen in *Figure 8*.

     ````
     # Custom Vendor definition for docker-compose.yml